threefoldfoundation/www_threefold_io/content/newsroom/may_2025_roundup/index.md

     isFeatured: true
 ---

-May was a month of strong progress for the ThreeFold ecosystem 🧱 bringing a new version of the grid, the first device in the 3Phone family, important DAO proposals, and an exciting demo.
+May was a month of strong developments for the ThreeFold ecosystem 🧱 bringing a new version of the grid, the first device in the 3Phone family, important DAO proposals, and an exciting demo.
 Here’s a quick look at what’s been happening and what’s ahead!

 ### **TF Grid 3.17 is Live on Mainnet!**